 The cost of the training is $2,000 per participant.
 Training fees are due at enrollment.
 Scholarships to cover the training cost are available upon successful completion of the training.

 Heidi Blossom, MSN, RN, worked in developing the Community Health Worker training program.
 Ms. Blossom has taught as an adjunct Professor of Nursing at Carroll College, in Helena, Montana, and has developed curriculum for nursing students as well as education majors.
 She collaborated with the Robert Wood Johnson Foundation Executive Nurse Fellows program to develop a guide for Community Health Workers, “Building a Community Health Worker Program.”
 She holds a BA in Nursing from Carroll College, Helena, MT, and an MSN from Gonzaga University, Spokane, WA, in Nursing Education.

 Link to March 15th, 2021 Behavioral Health Training Registration

 [i] American Public Health Association Policy Statement 2009-1, November 2009

-To register, please fill out the form found here.
+To register for general information, please fill out the form found here.